 Beyond the technical standards, there are organizational changes required to support this modernization.
 For example, we are seeing an increased emphasis on roles such as Enterprise Data Governance to ensure integrity and quality of corporate data assets supporting product lifecycle and regulatory filings.
 Data to support a product through its lifecycle is critical and is typically produced by many groups, both internal and external.
 The data must be properly managed to be fit for purpose (e.g., Strategic, Organizational, Regulatory, Legal, Environmental, or Risk Management).
 Properly structuring an organization to manage its data is a key success factor in being able to move into a more structured data submission format, and support the technology that will enable the exchange of information.

 3.5 Summary

-The COVID-19 pandemic has identified opportunities for improvements in global regulatory frameworks.
-Some of these opportunities are processrelated such as rolling reviews and joint agency collaborations.
-Others are more technology driven, such as the increased use of structured data, diverse data sources, and increased use of cloud platforms to simplify content exchange.
+opportunities for improvements in global regulatory frameworks.
+Some of these opportunities are process-related such as rolling reviews and joint agency collaborations.
+Others are more technology driven, such as the increased use of structured data, diverse